GoogleChrome/developer.chrome.com/site/en/blog/web-custom-formats-for-the-async-clipboard-api/index.md

 layout: 'layouts/blog-post.njk'
 title: Web custom formats for the Async Clipboard API
 subtitle: >
-  Web custom formats let websites read and write arbitrary unsanitized payloads using a standardized format applications can opt in to if they wish to support such payloads.
+  Web custom formats let websites read and write arbitrary unsanitized payloads using a standard format applications can opt in to if they wish to support such payloads.
 authors:
   - thomassteiner
-date: 2022-07-25
+date: 2022-08-01
 ---

-Up until now, the [Async Clipboard API](https://web.dev/async-clipboard/) supported a limited set of MIME types to be copied to and pasted from the system clipboard.
-Namely, these types are `text/plain`, `text/html`, and `image/png`, which the browser typically will sanitize, for example, to remove embedded `script` elements or `javascript:` links from an HTML string, or to prevent PNG [decompression bomb](https://en.wikipedia.org/wiki/Zip_bomb) attacks.
+Until now, the [Async Clipboard API](https://web.dev/async-clipboard/) supported a limited set of MIME types to be copied to and pasted from the system clipboard, specifically: `text/plain`, `text/html`, and `image/png`.
+The browser typically sanitizes this to, for example, remove embedded `script` elements or `javascript:` links from an HTML string, or to prevent PNG [decompression bomb](https://en.wikipedia.org/wiki/Zip_bomb) attacks.

-In some cases, though, it can be desirable to support unsanitized content on the clipboard, for example, when the application the data is thought for deals itself with the sanitization and where it's crucial for the copied data to be identical with the pasted data.
+In some cases, though, it can be desirable to support unsanitized content on the clipboard:

+- Situations where the application deals with the sanitization itself.
+- Situations where it's crucial for the copied data to be identical with the pasted data.

 For such cases, the Async Clipboard API now supports web custom formats that let developers write arbitrary data to the clipboard.

 ## Browser support

 The Async Clipboard API per se with image support is supported as of Chromium&nbsp;76.
 Web custom formats for the Async Clipboard API are supported on desktop and on mobile Chromium as of version&nbsp;104.

 ## Writing web custom formats to the clipboard